davehochh/hellofixit/README_HELLOFIXIT.txt

 * Functions, classes, and methods

 VERSION
 -------
 1.1 - Update March 28, 2016
 1.4 - Update April 13, 2016
 1.5	- Update April 17, 2016
+1.6	- Update July 25, 2016
+	- Check distance between customer and Fixit by zip code
+	- Make incoming text message logic more expandable by making it easy to add filters
+	- Make jobs relay logic more flexible by making it easier to add filters

 INTRODUCTION
 ------------